gmetais/grunt-devperf/README.md

 Type: `Object`
 Default value: `{}`

 Use this if you need to send parameters to `phantomas`.
 You can find the list of parameters [here](https://github.com/macbre/phantomas#parameters).
 You can enable features such as proxy, authentification or domain blocking.
-Some over features won't be compatible with grunt-devperf.
+Warning: some features can break grunt-devperf.

 Example:
 ```js